 Not having significant numbers of volunteers to augment the efforts of paid staff creates ongoing resource allocation decisions for the Director and ultimately the First Selectman.
 These staff resource decisions should be based on quality data properly utilized.
 If possible, it is in the best interest of the Town to continue to recruit and maintain a corps of volunteer firefighters to not only maintain the rich history of the town, but more importantly help manage growth in fire services costs.

-The town is supported by 5 fire companies, described in Table 1, located on the map provided in Figure 1, and depicted in Figures 2-6.
+The town continues to be supported by five fire companies, described in Table 1, located on the map provided in Figure 1, and depicted in Figures 2-6.